byoungjuchae/LangChain/README.md

-This is a Langchain.
+This Repository includs the Langchain, Langgraph, RAG and Agent AI.

+- Langchain
     - simple_chatmodel : It is the file to use fastapi and llama3.1.
 If you ask the question and answer about it.
     - pdf_ragmodel : It is the file to retrieve the pdf file and answer the question with llama3.1, It only uses one pdf file.

+- Langgraph

 ----------------------------------------------------------------------------------------------------------------------------